ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation: Introduction

-A number of algorithms have been developed to simulate quantum many-body physics, including quantum Monte Carlo, tensor networks, neural network quantum states, and direct quantum computation.
+A number of algorithms have been developed to simulate quantum many-body physics, including quantum Monte Carlo, tensor networks, neural network quantum states, and quantum computation.
 In particular, computing the ground state of quantum many-body systems is of great interest.
 One important approach is the variational principle, which provides an upper bound for the ground state energy.
-To apply variational principle successfully, one must design an ansatz that can represent and optimize the wavefunction efficiently.
-Tensor networks and neural network quantum states~\cite{Carleo602} are the two main state-of-the-art methods that can be applied with the variational principle for quantum many-body simulation.
-However, tensor networks usually suffer from an expressivity issue in higher dimensional systems, while neural network quantum states usually lack the inductive bias from the underlying physics structure and have sign structure challenges in the representation.
+To apply the variational principle successfully, one must design an ansatz that can represent and optimize the wavefunction efficiently.
+Tensor networks and neural network quantum states~\citep{Carleo602} are the two main state-of-the-art methods that can be applied with the variational principle for quantum many-body simulation.
+However, tensor networks usually suffer from an expressivity issue in systems with more than one dimension, while neural network quantum states usually lack inductive bias from the underlying physics structure and have sign structure challenges in the representation.

 In this paper, we develop a novel architecture, Autoregressive Neural TensorNet (ANTN), to bridge neural network quantum states and tensor networks, achieving the best of both worlds.
-In particular, our contributions are threefold: \setlist{nolistsep} \begin{itemize}[noitemsep] \item Develop Autoregressive Neural TensorNet with two variants called ``elementwise'' and ``blockwise,'' which each naturally generalize the two state-of-the-arts ansatzes, tensor networks and autoregressive neural networks. \item Prove that Autogressive Neural TensorNet is normalized with exact sampling, is more expressive than tensor networks and autoregressive neural networks, and inherits multiple symmetries from autoregressive neural networks. \item Demonstrate our methods on the 2D $J_1$-$J_2$ Heisenberg model, outperforming both tensor networks and autoregressive neural networks. \end{itemize}
+In particular, our contributions are threefold: \begin{itemize} \item Develop ANTN with two variants called ``elementwise'' and ``blockwise,'' which each naturally generalize the two state-of-the-arts ansatzes, tensor networks (TN) and autoregressive neural networks (ARNN), to provide proper inductive bias and high expressivity. \item Prove that ANTN is normalized with exact sampling, has generalized expressivity of TN and ARNN, and inherits multiple symmetries from ARNN. \item Demonstrate our methods on quantum state learning and variationally finding the ground state of the challenging 2D $J_1$-$J_2$ Heisenberg model, outperforming both TN and ARNN. \end{itemize}